grant-king/ML_progress/log.md

 **Today's Progress:** Continued replicating steps for new community project, returned to previous project, Movie app

 **Thoughts:** I was haivng a hard time planning the class for the new community project so have returned to the movie app where the objects are pretty obvious.
 I am building the models and database for the Movies app while following Corey's videos of the simplified process.
 Instead of having convoluted views handle storing movie information, I now have the site populating from the Movie model, built from methods using tmdbsimple.

+Day : October 16, 2018

+**Today's Progress:** Continued following Corey's Django video series.

+**Thoughts:** I have been focusing nonstop on learning Django this week.
+I am following each video using the examples provided, then going back to repeat with a couple of custom sites.
+One is a site with the Movies app that I have been working on the most.
+This seems to be helping me grasp the concepts and I feel able to repeat this entire process on my own once I am through with them all.
+The rush to learn Django is based in my need to have some way to serve my work to future employers.
 <!---

 Day x: October x, 2018